Whose lorry hit the bridge? Why isn’t their insurance paying for its repair?

 A number of reasons, none insurmountable:

 - Budget.
 The council is under widespread financial pressure due to central government cuts, and is looking to make savings wherever it can.
-However, the budget for the investigation into the bridge repair has been approved and needs to be spent in the current financial year (ending April 2018).
 The budget for the actual repair has not yet been allocated as costs are not known.
 This is likely to be a key issue for the campaign over the coming months.

 - Political will.
 Ultimately, getting the bridge repaired requires senior management and politicians at Bristol City Council to consider it a priority.
 So far, this has not been the case.
-We have had over two years of inactivity, delays and empty promises.
 A main objective of the Save the Bridge campaign is to maintain constant pressure on the Council so that they know how important the bridge is to locals.

 How can I help?